 - The IRS has incorrect direct deposit information on file for you.
 If your payment is returned for this reason, the IRS will send a paper check to the address they have on file for you.

 - The IRS has an old or incorrect address on file for you.
 An option available to update your address on file is IRS Form 8822.

 Truliant representatives cannot help with payment status.
 For more information, please visit irs.gov/coronavirus/get-my-payment.

-The IRS has indicated that if your check was delivered to a closed account, your payment will be delayed.
+The IRS has indicated that if your payment was delivered to a closed account, it will ultimately be delayed.
 If your deposit is rejected due to the account being closed, the IRS will issue your payment with a check mailed to the address on file for you.
 Per IRS regulations, we are not able to reactivate closed accounts for the purpose of posting a member's Economic Impact Payment, and we are not able to change the payment to a different Truliant account.

 While Truliant is here to help our members, we are not able to track your expected payments.
 To learn the status of your stimulus payment, visit the IRS website.